Lebogang Manyama

-Lebogang Manyama (born 13 September 1990), nicknamed “Kaka” is a South African professional soccer player who plays as a midfielder for Cape Town City and the South Africa national soccer team.
+Lebogang Manyama (born 13 September 1990), nicknamed “Kaka” is a retired South African professional soccer player who is the assistant coach of Cape Town City F.C.

 Early life

 Manyama was born in Tembisa but grew up in Alexandra, north of Johannesburg.
 He attended Northview High School.

 Club career

 Ajax Cape Town

 Lebogang Manyama made his professional debut for Ajax Cape Town on 20 August 2010 against Mamelodi Sundowns, winning (4–3) on penalties after a 1–1 draw, in a quarterfinal match of the 2010 MTN 8 tournament at Athlone Stadium in Cape Town.
 He was acquired by Ajax Cape Town in the summer of 2010 as a transfer from FC Alexandra.
 During his time at Ajax he was a stand out player in the South African Premier League and was subsequently acquired by Supersport United.

 SuperSport United

 He went on to play for Supersport United who later on loaned him to Mpumalanga Black Aces for the 2015/16 season.
 He had a good season however his season came to an end after he suffered an injury during the latter stages of the season.